FreeCAD/FreeCAD-documentation/wiki/Topological_data_scripting.md

 ### Topology

-The following topological data types are available   *
+The following topological data types are available:

 -   **Compound** A group of any type of topological objects.
 -   **Compsolid** A composite solid is a set of solids connected by their faces.
 It expands the notions of WIRE and SHELL to solids.